-In your garden or front lawn, magnolia trees make a bold statement with their stunning and expansive blooms and wide branches.
+At your garden or front lawn, the majestic magnolia trees make a stunning impact with their gorgeous and expansive flowers, as well as their wide-reaching branches.

 Some magnolia hybrids, such as the ‘Jane’ variety, are smaller deciduous versions of the colossal Southern magnolia trees.
 So what is there to know about the Jane magnolia tree?